RunLLM/website-old/src/content/blog/understanding-the-mlops-knot-infrastructure-proflieration.md

 ---
 slug: understanding-the-mlops-knot-infrastructure-proflieration
-title: "Undersatnding the MLOps Knot: Infrastructure Proliferation"
+title: "Understanding the MLOps Knot: Infrastructure Proliferation"
 author: vikram
 summary: MLOps has become increasingly complex as machine learning has matured.
 One of the key reasons is ML teams have to build, extend, and maintain far too much infrastructure.
 We dive into how and why this happens.
 featured: false